 What Makes Our Plant Unique?

 This isn’t a traditional capitalist idea.
-Rather, it is the kind of work that SDG 9 calls for, not to mention it will be the very first such plant in our region, and is being led by people who have lived in extreme poverty for long.
+Rather, it is the kind of work that SDG 9 calls for, not to mention it will be the very first such plant in our region, and is being fronted by people who have weathered poverty for long.
 Our only goal is to catalyze self-sustainability.

 Unlike traditional capitalist ventures, our plant will create markets for poor small farmers, and will use its own resources to stem poverty in the remotest areas where nothing else is in place to end poverty.
 And it’s only natural that way.
 This will simply be a furtherance of the work the UCF is already doing with many rural poor farmers in our region, on practically a $0 budget.

 P.S. – for a few photos from our previous work with local farmers, please visit the UCF website, or take a look at a presentation that we made before the UNDP Uganda senior executive team back in 2017, in regard to the same plant that we are striving to establish.